Catrobat/Paintroid-Flutter/README.md

     - all: `make test`
     - unit: `make unit`
     - widget: `make widget`
+    - integration: `make integration`

 **For integration tests:**

+Run the integration tests without device:

+1. Run `make integration` to run all integration tests without device

+Run the integration tests on a device:

 1. Make sure you have an iOS/Android device online by running `flutter devices`
+2. Run `make integration-drive target=name_test` to run a specific integration test file on a device
+   example: `make integration-drive target=line_tool`
+3. Run `make integration-drive target=name_test id=x` to run a specific test in a file
+   example: `make integration-drive target=line_tool id=1`
-2. Run `make integration` to run all integration tests Run `make integration target=name_test` to run a specific integration test file (make sure to add the `test` suffix to the file name)
+   (make sure to add the `test` suffix to the file name)

 ## Issues